liujjpp/nlp-proj3/README.md

 GitHub repository: https://github.com/liujjpp/nlp-proj3

 Rasa is used in this project, therefore, the module `uvloop` is needed. `uvloop` is only supported on Linux or Mac machines, so please install the project one of the so said machines to be able to install all dependencies.
+The alternative is to run a linux system on a virtual machine to install this project.

 ## Directions for setup: